Middle Park (Qld)

 Middle Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Middle Park's dwelling structure, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings such as semi-detached homes, apartments, and others.
-This compares to Brisbane metro's 91.4% houses and 8.6% other dwellings.
-Home ownership in Middle Park was at 41.7%, with mortgaged dwellings at 41.4% and rented ones at 16.8%.
-The median monthly mortgage repayment in the area was $1,950, below Brisbane metro's average of $2,000.
-The median weekly rent figure in Middle Park was recorded at $450, matching Brisbane metro's figure.
-Nationally, Middle Park's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Middle Park's dwelling structures, as per the latest Census data, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Middle Park stood at 41.7%, with mortgaged dwellings at 41.4% and rented ones at 16.8%.
+The median monthly mortgage repayment was $1,950, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Middle Park was $450, compared to Brisbane metro's $380.
+Nationally, Middle Park's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing